fongjiantan/oneAPI-samples/DirectProgramming/C++SYCL/guided_shfl_scan_SYCLMigrated/README.md

 ## Example Output

-This is example output if you built the default and ran 'guided_shfl_scal_migrated'.
+This is example output if you built the default and ran 'guided_shfl_scan_migrated'.

 ```
 Starting shfl_scan